DylanElens/obsidian/System Theory/exam prep/system_theory_exam_prep.excalidraw.md

     2. A system must be able to "persist" itself
     3. A system must be able to enlarge itself ^lbGXMoyh

+Social autopoeitic systems ^jIidixaV

+what are the elements of social systems?

+Luhman: Elements of a social system is communication.
+Communication is a unity of 3 aspects
+    1. Information -> What is being communicated
+    2. Utterance -> the decision that something is being communicated and HOW something is being communicated
+    3. Understanding -> Understanding that an utterance was selected to communicate information and understanding the information itself Information and Utterance is done by initiator and understanding is done by the respondent.

+Communication is produced by 2 participants who themselves are NOT elements of the social system. ^dB1pcPUr

+What is the social system itself?
+A social system is a while of meaningfully connected communications.
+In a social system a communication leads to a follow-up communication.
+The social  system refers to this sequence of communications that meaningfully blend together. ^P4bvjxAT

+What is the structure of a social system?
+Or What is it that makes this communication meaningful?
+Luhman: It is the strucure of a social system that is used to determine meaningfulness.
+He defines the structure of a social system as the set of 'expectations of expectations' that participants in communication have of eachother. ^q3GIHmU1

+Expectations of expectations
+If A and B are participants in communication tha

+A expects that B expects certain behaviour/reactions of A B expects that A expects certain behaviour/reactions of B

+This will influence the behaviour of both A and B. ^rMnpyl7h

+What is a social system as an autopoietic system? in an autopoietic system, the elements of the system ‘produce’ new elements In a social system communication will lead to more communication. ^4kE58sZy

 # Embedded files
 761982435a5ae16f28ed3f764192152ba87516bd: [[Pasted Image 20231023181606_547.png]]